rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `y`, `yes`, `on`, or no value: use dynamic linking.
 * `n`, `no`, or `off`: use static linking (the default).
+* A comma-separated list of crate names `crate1,crate2,...`: prefer dynamic linking, but solely for the indicated crates.
+For example, to statically link everything except `std`, use `-C prefer-dynamic=std`.

+Note that the explicit list of crate names variant of this flag is gated behind `-Zprefer-dynamic-subset`; as a special case, one can enable the handling of the single crate `std` as shown in the example above via `-Zprefer-dynamic-std`.

 ## profile-generate